 Because all three mites have numerous overlapping generations and they are so tiny, identification can be difficult.
 To distinguish the red spider mites from clover mites, the hosts they have invaded can give you clues.
 And then there is always the telltale sign of clover mites—the red stain that they leave behind when crushed.

 Clover mites do not bite and do not carry nor transmit diseases, so they are not a threat to human health.

 How Long Do Clover Mites Live?

 The life span of clover mites is about one month and there are five or six generations in a year.
-Egg-laying, hatching, and the four stages of development from larva to adult all take place in the spring or fall at temperatures under 85 degrees Fahrenheit.
+Egg-laying, hatching, larva to adult all take place in the spring or fall at temperatures under 85 degrees Fahrenheit.
 The larvae begin to feed on plants immediately after they hatch.

 During the summer, clover mites are dormant.
 Egg laying in a protected, dry location continues when the weather turns cooler in the fall.
 Those eggs overwinter then hatch the following spring.

 Will Clover Mites Go Away on Their Own?